Table of Contents

 Priests win games by beating you down with their minions.
 Usually that takes mid-late game to happen, and your goal is always to punish their lack of early game by being extremely aggressive.
 Their Hero Power is their main source of card advantage and board advantage, so you should not allow them to use it for healing minions.
 Keep the board clean.

 Rogues can have an extremely aggressive early game, and they excel at being able to instantly turn the board in their favour.
-When facing a Rogue with The Coin, you can expect that they will hold on to it until they can trigger a combo with it.
+When facing a Rogue with, you can expect that they will hold on to it until they can trigger a combo with it.

 A Rogue will often sacrifice a great deal of their health attempting to create card advantage with their Hero Power, which you can exploit to your advantage if you have strong finishers.
 Try to keep the Rogue under pressure as best as possible.

-Towards late game, you can expect that your opponent is holding on to an Assassinate, which you should bait out before you play your deck's best minion.
+Towards late game, you can expect that your opponent is holding on to an, which you should bait out before you play your deck's best minion.
 Give them a reason to use Assassinate on something else.

 Playing aggressively against a Rogue is always a good idea, as they will have to think twice before they sacrifice any more health for their Hero Power.